Tarsiciosh/EssentialFeed/NOTES.md

 - add an icon to the assets catalog
 [add app icon]
 - change the lauch screen to be as similar as possible to the first screen (feed inmbeded in a nav controller)
-- imbed the launc screen in a navigation controller [embed launch screen into a navigation controller for a smoother initial app transition]
+- embed the launch screen in a navigation controller [embed launch screen into a navigation controller for a smoother initial app transition]
 - remove the Main storyboard (deleting the file is not enough)
 - select the app project -> EssentialApp target -> General -> remove the 'Main Interface'